Originally published on the Leftist Critic blog on Mar 8, 2017.

 David Halberstam, The Coldest Winter: America and the Korea War (New York: Hyperion, 2007) 54, 63, 67, 138, 144.

 North Korea Handbook, ed.
 Yonhap News Agency Seoul (London: M.E.
 Sharpe, 2003), 820, 941.
 The KFA site goes on to say that “the working class of Kangson and all other working people across the country responded to the leader’s call and bravely overcame trials and difficulties which stood in the way of their advance…Industrial production [by 1958] grew at the annual average rate of 36.6 per cent.
 All this fully showed the heroic stamina and creative talents of the Korean people galloping forward in the speed of Chollima.”
-I could get into more about the socialist economy of the DPRK and how it is a model for democratic and participatory economic planning, but that’s for another day.
+I could get into more about the socialist economy of the DPRK (at the time) and how some weirdly see it as a model for democratic and participatory economic planning, but that’s for another day.